leo27945875/Python_Stable_3D_Truss_Analysis/detail/how_to_use.md

 - **`limit`** : Allowable stress.
 - **`isGetSumViolation`** : Sum of the exceeding quantities of members that violate allowable stress.
-- **`isGetSumNonViolation`** : Sum of the stresses of members that don't violate allowable stress.
+- **`isGetSumNonViolation`** : Sum of differences between allowable stress and the stresses of members that don't violate allowable stress.
 If it's True, then the length of return is 3, otherwise 2.

 &ensp; If the parameter `isGetSumViolation` is True, then the method returns